 Valmet also report to several third-party sustainability ratings to help its stakeholders assess our sustainability performance.

-In 2017, Valmet was included in the Dow Jones Sustainability Index (DJSI) for the fourth consecutive year, making it among the most sustainable companies in the world.
-Valmet was listed in both the DJSI World and Europe indices.
+In 2019, Valmet was included in the Dow Jones Sustainability Index (DJSI) for the sixth consecutive year.
+The DJSI is a sustainability index family which includes the global sustainability leaders across industries.
+Valmet was listed both in the Dow Jones Sustainability World and Europe indices.

 Valmet also reports to CDP Climate index and achieved A rating in CDP's climate program in 2018.